Workers' Comp for the Self-Employed

 If you work in a high-risk job, such as one that requires physical labor, you may want to purchase your own workers' compensation insurance policy.
 But even freelance writers, for instance, may be asked to carry workers' comp insurance as a condition of the contract.

-Finding a policy for freelancers and other self-employed individuals may prove difficult.
+Finding a policy for freelancers and other self-employed individuals may prove difficult, though.
 Large insurers may not see the point in selling such relatively small policies.
 But private firms that do offer such policies typically base the cost on the type of profession.
 Additionally, most states also have workers' compensation funds for those unable to buy a policy on the voluntary market (often referred to as the "insurer of last resort").
 These include the State Compensation Insurance Fund in California and the Workers' Compensation Trust Fund in Massachusetts.

 Questions About Workers' Comp and Self-Employment?
 An Attorney Can Help